Sleep&Health

 Tofu0.217Good plant-based source

-This table illustrates that while milk does contain tryptophan, there are foods with much higher levels.
-This brings us to question whether the impact of milk on sleep quality is more psychological than nutritional.
+The data in this table shows that although milk does have some tryptophan, there are foods that have higher amounts.
+This leads us to consider if the influence of milk on the quality of sleep is more psychological than nutritional.

 Ritual vs. Nutritional Impact on Sleep